forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 ### Installing mysql_config

-The MySql-python library requires the `mysql_config` utility to be present in your system.
+The MySQL-python library requires the `mysql_config` utility to be present in your system.
 Following are example commands to install `mysql_config`:

   ```bash